 About Lupus Together

-More than 1.5 million Americans and millions more worldwide suffer from lupus—a disease for which there is no known cause, few medicines, and no cure.
+Millions of people worldwide suffer from lupus—a disease for which there is no known cause, few medicines, and no cure.

 In recent years, more and more pharmaceutical and biotech companies have developed new lupus treatments and are conducting clinical trials.
 That’s why it is important to be informed about the clinical trial process and carefully weigh the pros and cons of participating in one.